ARC Raiders is a return to form for extraction shooters, still requires improvements

 Other

-• Absurd amounts of incorrect or missing collisions on terrain and structures.
+• Absurd amounts of incorrect or missing collisions on terrain and structures (including literal holes in Stella Montis doorways).

-• Fire damage and other hazards passing through floors, rocks, etc.
+• Fire damage and other hazards like ARC stomp damage passing through structures, rocks, etc.

 Recap & Proposed Fixes